jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 There's one more problem.
 Walk your character behind a tree.
 Notice anything odd?

 The player always renders on top.
 They don't disappear behind the tree trunk.
-In a top-down game, objects further up the screen should appear "behind" objects lower on the screen.
-A character walking north should disappear behind trees as they pass them. (//Todo saying north further up screen is confusing, the below explanation of closer to the bottom of the screen is much better explanation, hence refine this)
+In a top-down game, objects higher on the screen (further away from you) should appear "behind" objects lower on the screen (closer to you).
+When your character walks upward and passes behind a tree, they should disappear behind it.

 This is **Y-based depth sorting**.
 The concept is simple: objects with a lower Y position (closer to the bottom of the screen) are "in front" of objects with a higher Y position.